Blogs

 The Sahel ("edge, coast" in Arabic) is an ecoregion that makes the transition between the north and south of the African continent, as well as from west to east, with a total area of 3,053,200 km², constituting a belt of 5,000 km.
 It is composed of Senegal, Mauritania, Mali, Algeria, Burkina-Faso, Niger, Nigeria, Chad, Sudan, Eritrea and Ethiopia.
 It is a privileged area, since the desert is understood as a means of communication.

-The area has 150 million inhabitants, 64% of whom are under 25 years old and mostly Sunni Islamic.
-In 2018, the last year there is data on these countries, the annual mortality rate per 1,000 people was 8.05, a very high rate compared to Spain's 2.59 in 2019.
-The adult literacy rate (over 15 years of age), of which there are only data for seven of the ten countries, is 56.06 %.
+The area has 150 million inhabitants, 64% of whom are under 25 years of age and mostly Sunni Islamic.
+In 2018, the latest year for which there is data on these countries, the annual mortality rate per 1,000 people was 8.05, a very high rate compared to Spain's 2.59 in 2019.
+The adult literacy rate (over 15 years of age), for which there is data for only seven of the ten countries, is 56.06%.
 In reality, it is very unequal: while Algeria has 81.40%, Niger or Mali have 35%.
-The rate on the incidence of poverty based on the national poverty line is 41.15% (only four countries have data of 2018).
+The rate on the incidence of poverty based on the national poverty line is 41.15% (only four countries have 2018 data ).
 Life expectancy is 63 years.

-The territory is facing an economic, political and social crisis.
+The territory faces an economic, political and social crisis.
 The Sahel is one of the poorest regions in the world, with northern Nigeria as one of the territories with the largest number of extremely poor people on the planet.
-The status worsened this year with a historic fall in the price of raw materials (more than 20%), which account for 89% of its exports.
-The environmental crisis hinders the economic development .
+The status has worsened this year with a historic fall in the price of raw materials (more than 20%), which account for 89% of its exports.
+The environmental crisis is hampering economic development .

-Climate change has caused temperatures to rise 1.5 times faster than the global average rate, which has multiplied droughts (from one every ten years to one every two).
-Political instability in some countries, such as the 2012 coup d'état in Mali, is hampering their economic development development .
+Climate change has caused temperatures to rise 1.5 times faster than the global average , which has multiplied droughts (from one every ten years to one every two).
+Political instability in some countries, such as the 2012 coup d'état in Mali, hinders their economic development .

 In this context, insecurity has increased since the 2004 attacks in Borno, a Nigerian state bordering Cameroon and Chad, by the Islamic terrorist group Boko Haram.
 Terrorist activity has spread through the leadership of Al-Qaeda in the Islamic Maghreb (AQIM), present in northern Mali, eastern Mauritania, Niger and western Chad.
-This has led to a demographic crisis, causing 4.2 million people to be displaced and more than one million to be unable to find work.
-The United Nations program for development estimates that between now and 2050, more than 85 million Sahelians will be forced to migrate.
+This has led to a demographic crisis, with 4.2 million people displaced and more than one million unable to find work.
+The United Nations development program estimates that, between now and 2050, more than 85 million Sahelians will be forced to migrate.

-Most attacks take place on the triple frontiers of Mali, Burkina-Faso and Niger; and that of Niger, Nigeria and Chad.
+Most of the attacks take place in the triple frontiers of Mali, Burkina-Faso and Niger; and Niger, Nigeria and Chad.
 Since the Berlin Treaty of 1885, African borders have been a serious problem because they were a European imposition that did not respect the tribal and ethnic reality of many regions, forcing and creating a nation of which its inhabitants do not feel part.
 This reality was reflected in the case of Mali, showing the pre-existing fragility of the region.

 They take over territories through negotiations, in which they establish a market for illegal trafficking.
-Once they have acquired a area, they establish their settlements, their training camps and prepare their next attacks.
+Once they have acquired an area, they establish their settlements, their training camps and prepare their next attacks.
 Another means of financing is kidnapping.
-It is a way to subjugate, humiliate and obtain income from the West.
-The need for money, unlike a criminal organization, is not for the enrichment staff of the components, but to continue financing the activity: buying loyalties, weapons, etc. Of the recruitment there are no data of its development, conditions, nor objectives by age, class or sex.
+It is a way to subjugate, humiliate and get revenue from the West.
+The need for money, unlike a criminal organization, is not for the staff enrichment of the components, but to continue financing the activity: to buy loyalties, weapons, etc. There are no data on recruitment development, conditions, nor targets by age, class or sex.

-The geographical and socio-political characteristics of the ecoregion have forced AQIM to develop its capacity to adapt, such as the subdivision of group (Boko Haram), which sample no longer needs a fixed physical base as in the 1990s (AQ in Afghanistan).
-In addition, there has been a change in strategy, as these groups are increasing by 250% their attacks on international organizations or government infrastructure, and decreasing attacks on civilians.
+The geographical and socio-political characteristics of the ecoregion have forced AQIM to develop its capacity to adapt, such as the subdivision of the group (Boko Haram), which sample that they no longer need a fixed physical base as in the 1990s (AQ in Afghanistan).
+In addition, there has been a change in strategy, as these groups are increasing their attacks on international organizations or government infrastructure by 250%, and decreasing attacks on civilians.
 This may be a new way of attracting locals as they promote themselves as protectors against state abuse.

-In 2019 there was a average of 69.5 attacks per month in the Sahel and Maghreb, and 438 fatalities were recorded last March.
+In 2019 there was an average of 69.5 attacks per month in the Sahel and Maghreb, with 438 deaths recorded last March.
 In 2020 there has been a decrease in activity due to COVID-19.
 Terrorism brings political and social insecurity, as well as economic insecurity, as investors are not attracted to do business in an unstable area, causing the maintenance of precariousness.
 This causes and/or maintains the underdevelopment of a state, causing a large flow of migration.
 A vicious circle of underdevelopment and poverty then ensues.

-For Spain, the most recent and shocking event took place last April 28, 2021, when journalists David Beriain and Roberto Fraile were murdered in Burkina-Faso by the Jama'a Nusrat ul-Islam wa al-Muslimin, group de Apoyo al Islam y a los Musulmanes en español; a terrorist group linked to Al-Qaeda.
+For Spain, the most recent and shocking event took place on April 28, 2021, when journalists David Beriain and Roberto Fraile were murdered in Burkina-Faso by the Jama'a Nusrat ul-Islam wa al-Muslimin, a terrorist group linked to Al-Qaeda.

-There is also financial aid international to the region, mainly from France and the European Union.
-Since 2013, at the request of the Malian government, the French government launched Operation "Serval" with the goal to expel terrorist groups in northern Mali and other Sahel nations.
-It was succeeded a year later by Operation "Barkhan", which focuses on attendance to the G5 Sahel member states, seeking to provide the resources and training necessary for these countries to manage their own security independently.
-This Operation also involves Spain, Germany, Estonia and the United Kingdom.
+There is also international financial aid to the region, mainly from France and the European Union.
+Since 2013, at the request of the Malian government, the French government launched Operation "Serval" with the goal of expelling terrorist groups in northern Mali and other Sahelian nations.
+It was followed a year later by Operation "Barkhan", which focuses on attendance the G5 Sahel member states in providing the necessary resources and training to enable these countries to manage their own security independently.
+Spain, Germany, Estonia and the United Kingdom are also participating in this operation.
 Last year, 2020, Task Force "Takuba", composed of French and Estonian special forces, was launched in the Sahara-Sahel belt.
 To date, France has deployed 5,100 military personnel, trained more than 7,000 G5 Sahel soldiers, deployed 750 training or combat support activities and has 75 cooperation officers in the region.

-The European Union has also been involved through three main missions on the framework of the Common Security and Defense Policy (CSDP): mission statement of training of the European Union (EUTM) Mali, EUCAP Sahel Mali and EUCAP Sahel Niger.
+The European Union has also been involved through three main missions in the framework the Common Security and Defense Policy (CSDP): European Union training mission statement (EUTM) Mali, EUCAP Sahel Mali and EUCAP Sahel Niger.
 The former was created in 2013 to train and advise the Malian armed forces.
 It also cooperates with the G5 Sahel member states to improve border control.
-The other two are civilian missions whose goal is to train the police, gendarmerie and national guard, as well as to advise the security reforms of government.
+The other two are civilian missions whose goal is to train the police, the gendarmerie and the national guard, as well as to advise the government's security reforms.
 EUCAP Sahel Niger was created in 2012 and is still in force.
 As for EUCAP Sahel Mali, it was created in 2014 and has been extended until 2023.
 In addition, France and the European Union also contribute financially to the region.
 Last year, the European Union contributed €189.4 million to the region.
 France contributed around €3.97 billion during 2019-2020.

-In conclusion, Islamist religious terrorism has been on the rise in recent years as a counterpoint to US power in the Cold War.
-The Sahel is one of the predominant theatres of these activities, as it is an area with pre-existing political-economic instability that terrorists have taken advantage of.
-Terrorism is changing its modus operandi, showing its adaptability in terms of geography, methods of operation and resource acquisition.
-France has shown itself to be the leader of the Western initiative in the region and has made progress in the region.
-However, the West, especially European countries, must begin to pay more attention to the causes of the region's problems by gathering data and understanding the realities of the region.
-Only then will they be able to address these problems effectively, assisting existing regional institutions, looking for long-term solutions deadline that satisfy the population.
+In conclusion, Islamist religious terrorism has been on the rise in recent years as a counterpoint to U.S. power in the Cold War.
+The Sahel is one of the predominant scenarios for these activities, as it is an area with pre-existing political-economic instability that terrorists have taken advantage of.
+Terrorism is changing its ways of acting, showing its adaptability in terms of geography, methods of action and resource acquisition.
+France has proven to be the leader of the Western initiative in the region and has made progress in the region.
+However, the West, especially European countries, must start paying more attention to the causes of the problems in this region, gathering data and knowing their reality.
+Only then will they be able to address these problems effectively, helping the existing regional institutions, looking for long-term solutions that will satisfy the population.

 More blog entries